Nealium104/skunch/README.md

 | `npm run astro -- --help` | Get help using the Astro CLI                     |

 ## 👀 Thanks for checking it out!
-Whether you're her for Skunch or just checking it out, I hope you got what you needed.
+Whether you're here for Skunch or just checking it out, I hope you got what you needed.
 Feel free to reach out if you want any help with any of these technologies.